RobertJDReid/depthCharge/README.md

 ## Author

 **Robert J.D.
 Reid**
-Feel free to contact me for questions or feature requests
+For questions or feature requests please open an issue